Ajaychander19/terminal-test-terrain/COMET/README.md

 While COMET source code provides relatively easy to use installation scripts they heavily depend on correctly following all assembly steps of COMET beforehand.

+This README won't go into the details of the COMET software installation but generally speaking these are the steps to follow for a typical installation, assuming the RPI with the hostname `raspberrypi` has a user named `pi`:
+1. Connect the RPI to the local network with an ethernet cable.
+2. Generate an SSH key on your computer with `ssh-keygen`.
+When prompted, you can leave all values as default
+3. Copy the SSH key to the RPI with `ssh-copy-id -i ~/.ssh/id_rsa pi@raspberrypi.local`.
+4. Connect to the RPI with `ssh pi@raspberrypi.local`, generate an SSH key and copy it to your computer using the same commands but with the IP address and username of your computer.
+5. Give execute permissions to the `deploy.sh` script: `chmod +x ./deploy.sh`.
+6. Execute the `deploy.sh` script.
+When it finishes, the red LED on the kit should turn on indicating the start of COMET software.
+7. Connect to the RPI whenever to use COMET's utility script with `ssh pi@raspberrypi.local`.

+If your computer can't resolve `raspberrypi.local` try using the RPI's IP address directly.

 To learn how to install the COMET software, please refer to the "Assembling COMET" section of the
 [COMET documentation](../Documentation/doc_COMET_2024-07-30.pdf).